t2bot/matrix-media-repo/docs/admin.md

 ## Data usage for servers/users

 Individual servers and users can often hoard data in the media repository.
 These endpoints will tell you how much.
-These endpoints can only be called by repository admins - they are not available to admins of the homeservers.
+Unless stated otherwise (below), these endpoints can only be called by repository admins - they are not available to admins of the homeservers.

 **Caution**: These endpoints may return *lots* of data.
 Making very specific requests is recommended.